Tricks Real Estate Agents Play: 7 Shady Games to Watch for

 These can’t guarantee that your agent has the expertise you need or will put in maximum effort.

-But they can increase your chances of working with a realtor who can give you both.
+But they can increase your chances of working with an agent who can give you both.

 The real estate agents who are most likely to play tricks on you are the agents who do not possess the right qualifications.

-This is why many buyers and sellers end up falling prey to one of these sneaky real estate agent tricks.
+This is why some buyers and sellers end up falling for one of these games.

 They don’t do the proper vetting ahead of time.

-Instead, they work with a realtor they know –– solely relying on a friend or family member’s recommendation –– or work with the “neighborhood expert.”
+Instead, they work with an agent they know — solely relying on a friend or family member’s recommendation — or work with the “neighborhood expert.”

-Because ensuring an agent has the right qualifications increases the likelihood of working with an honest professional.
+That’s important because an agent who has the right qualifications increases the likelihood of working with an honest professional.

-You can learn more about how we can help you get the best agent by exploring our agent screening process for sellers.
+You can learn more by exploring our agent screening process for sellers.

 Share on: